mvrdevelopment/spec/proposal/multi-led/proposal.md

 The basic idea of the proposal is that first, the normal calculation of the `ChannelFunctions` of the GDTF, the `Generator Modules` also defines Attributes and physical values applied to the Geometries of the GDTF.

+The process of this is explained in *Appendix A - Display of the Channel Functions and Generator modules*

 To entertain this idea you need some kind of code execution.
 There are currently two proposals:

 ## Option 1 - WASM / LLVM Code